sillsdev/ptx2pdf/docs/documentation/figures.md

 this figure is intended.
 It is currently ignored in the ptx macros and all images are included.

-- a Include in scripture applications, like Scripture App Builder.
+- `a` Include in scripture applications, like Scripture App Builder.
-- p Include in print publications.
+- `p` Include in print publications.
-- w Include in web page presentations of the text.
+- `w` Include in web page presentations of the text.

+### x-mirror Attribute

+Sometimes the people in the picture are just looking the wrong way.
+Sometimes it would be good to have the picture mirrored.
+In fact you might want it mirrored only on left, or right pages or both.
+The `x-mirrored` tells the ptx macros when to mirror the picture.
+The possible values are:

+- `odd` Mirror on odd pages
+- `even` Mirror on even pages
+- `both` Mirror on all pages

 ## Piclist files